TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `headers( headers )`
-Returns the current headers or the APGateway instance for quick chaining
+Returns the current headers or the Gateway instance for quick chaining

 * `headers`: `object`
 	* The key-value pairs in `headers` will be appended to the current ones.